F. J. McGuigan Dissertation Award

 Support research in psychology: Donate to this fund.

-Completed doctoral candidacy, including dissertation approval by doctoral committee, at a regionally accredited institution located in the U.S. or Canada.
+Completed doctoral candidacy, including dissertation approval by doctoral committee.

 Demonstrated commitment to stated program goals (dualistic approaches characteristic of much contemporary cognitive research are specifically ineligible).